LIFE CO2SAND: Improving sandy substrates with clay

 • The ground will retain greater volumes of water over a longer period

-• Les nutrient run-off
+• Less nutrient run-off

 • Greater agricultural yield